valhuber/fab_nw/README.md

 ```

-This project seeks to generate this file from the model, to save time and reduce learning curve.
+This project generates the `views.py` file from the `models.py` file, to save time and reduce learning curve.

 ## Key Features